• Skip to main content

 • Country of origin

-It is optimal if you include the following details as well:
+It is also a good idea to include the following details, as well:

 • Grade of the coin

-• “Type” of coin, or name of the design
+• “Type” of coin (name of the design or series)

-• Comments about any errors or “variety” remarks about the design
+• Comments about any errors or “varieties” with the design

 • Comments on the coin’s physical condition (such as “cleaned,” “scratched,” “bent,” etc.)